27 Options

 1. Die cut “Peel Here” tab: Makes it easier to open the booklet label.

-3. Overlaminate lying directly on the liner (see arrow): This makes the booklet label easier to form around a curved surface.
+3. Overlaminate lying directly on the liner (see arrow): Lam to Liner.
+This makes the booklet label easier to form around a curved surface.

-4. Variable coding: You can add a unique 12-16 digit code to identify each booklet label.
+4. Variable coding: You can add a unique code to identify each booklet label.

 5. Irregular shaped booklet label: Die cut both the shape of the label and the booklet to fit shaped containers.